GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

    specifically, in the region you wish to run the pipeline:
    - 300+ In-use IP addresses
    - 10,000+ CPUs

+### Pretty Data Generator Usage
+This tool has several parameters to specify what kind of data you would like to generate.

 #### Schema
 The schema may be specified using the `--schema_file` parameter  with a file containing a list of json objects with `name`,  `type`, and `mode` fields.
 This form follows the output of